Satori Cloud

 A clearer content workflow

-Public docs often drift when teams write in Confluence but manually copy content into another CMS, help centre, or website.
+Docs often drift when teams write in Confluence but manually copy content into another CMS, help centre, or website.

 Do I need to move my documentation out of Confluence?